Limelight: Discovery and invention

 The limelight effect was discovered in the 1820s by Goldsworthy Gurney, based on his work with the "oxy-hydrogen blowpipe", credit for which is normally given to Robert Hare.
-In 1825, a Scottish engineer, Thomas Drummond (1797–1840), saw a demonstration of the effect by Michael Faraday and realized that the light would be useful for surveying.
-Drummond built a working version in 1826, and the device is sometimes called the Drummond light after him.
+In 1825, Scottish engineer Thomas Drummond (1797–1840) saw a demonstration of the effect by Michael Faraday and realized that the light would be useful for surveying.
+Drummond built a working version in 1826.
+The device is sometimes called the Drummond light after his adaptation of Gurney's discovery.